 The best way to deal with this is for us to help you to regain your independence as soon as possible, so you can get on with your life.

-If it looks as if you have longer term needs, or if your needs are complex, you will be offered an assessment of needs to determine what those needs are and how they might be met.
-Further information can be found on the assessment of needs page.
+If you have longer term needs, or if your needs are complex, you will be offered an assessment of needs.
+This helps to determine what those needs are and how they might be met.
+Further information can be found on the access to social care page.

 Top of Page